 We believe that parents are our partners in their child's experience, and we want to inform them when their child is having trouble making good choices.
 Daily communication with families is critical in building rapport.
 This can be done using daily reports, "That Hurts" Reports, and/or letters and phone calls home.
 If a child continues to struggle with a behavior or the behavior is extremely unsafe, we often will set up a conference with the parent(s) and discuss options for the future.
+We will work with families while we create and enact a behavior support plan.
 Options for ongoing behavior challenges may include behavior plans, reward charts to earn special privileges, shadowing, logging behaviors to look for patterns, bringing in a behavior specialist, and so on.
+We will work with families while we create and enact a behavior support plan.